-This required access to the shop windows opposite RAMM, and capturing as much of the museum as possible, in as few shots as possible.
+The project required access to the shop windows opposite RAMM, and for me to capture as much of the museum as possible in as few shots as possible.

-After doing many tests at ground level, and making many calculations, Mark realised he was going to need a wider lens.
-For the job he used a 10mm wide angle lens on a cropped sensor, wide enough to capture RAMM from top to bottom in one portrait frame.
+After ground level tests and several calculations I realised I was going to need a wider lens.
+For the final piece I used a 10mm wide-angle lens on a cropped sensor, wide enough to capture RAMM from top to bottom in one portrait frame.

-Hundreds of images and 50-60 hours of Photoshop Image Editing later the image below was produced.
+Hundreds of images and 50-60 hours of Photoshop image editing later the image above was produced.